2nd May, 2024

 Prohibition Notices

-A prohibition notice will be issued for more serious health and safety problems.
-This notice has more of an immediate impact because it stops work.
-As soon a prohibition notice is served by the HSE, the activity must stop.
+A prohibition notice is more serious than an improvement notice.
+A prohibition notice is issued for more severe health and safety problems, and this notice has more of an immediate impact because it stops work.

 the act of officially not allowing something, or an order that does this